ARTICLE

 Geopolitical issues, housing affordability and inflation also weigh on many people’s minds regarding finances.

 “We find all of our clients value their employees and do what they can to alleviate work related stress and grow morale by throwing company barbeques or doing monthly giveaways,” said Steve Fletcher, senior retirement plan advisor with 1834.
 “It does not need to be complex, and employers do not have to recreate the wheel to improve the financial well-being of their employees.
-A key step to alleviating stress pertaining to financial health for your employees, is partnering with your retirement plan providers (advisor, recordkeeper, etc.) to plan out a course of action.”
+A key step to alleviating stress pertaining to financial health for your employees, is partnering with your retirement plan providers (advisor, record keeper, etc.) to plan out a course of action.”

 Employees that worry about finances can also harm a company’s bottom line.
 U.S. companies collectively lose $4.7 billion a week due to employees’ stress around money.3 The number might be alarming, but the rationale is simple; employees who do not focus on their work because of stress are less productive.
 Also, when employees work longer in life than they want to, their enthusiasm and interest in the job can often fade which leads to issues.
 Giving employees the financial tools and education to feel comfortable about their money and retiring when they are ready and want to is the key.
 Employers can help their employees gain confidence by providing education and access to financial tools designed to help the employee navigate their financial situation.